Tubagere

-Tubagere or Tubagere pete, is a Town and Grama Panchayat in Bangalore Rural district in Karnataka, India.
+Tubagere or Tubagere pete is a Town and Grama Panchayat in Bengaluru North district in Karnataka, India.
 Primary language spoken is Kannada.
 Population of 2,485 as of 2011.

 Tubgere is a major agricultural hub near Doddaballapur.
 It is seen as a model town center's rural Bio-Resources Complex Project.
 The aim of the project is to increase the income of farmers by four times in five years starting from 1 April 2005, through reduction of the cost of cultivation and crop diversification.

 The Bio-Resources Complex Project, launched on a pilot basis by the National Bio-Resources Development Board of the Union Government, has benefited numerous farming families across 51 villages in Tubagere Hobli, Doddaballpur taluk.